misken/c19/README.md

 #### growth phase - haven't hit capacity yet and epidemic in exponential growth phase

 In this phase, we have the "zero census" problem with the underlying model.
-But if we are in growth phase, should be easy to just solve for t* < t0 in the basic exponential growth equation to "reconstruct" the admission history and use that along with LOS to compute census for the period [t*, t0] and thus have a better estimate of starting census at t0 as well as decent approximation of the mix of how far along those patients are in there stay to better model them leaving - as opposed to assuming all patients at t0 just started there stay, which causes a weird census spike at start of model projections.
+But if we are in growth phase, should be easy to just solve for $t_{0}^{*} \lt t_0$ in the basic exponential growth equation to "reconstruct" the admission history and use that along with LOS to compute census for the period $(t_{0}^{*}, t_0)$ and thus have a better estimate of starting census at $t_0$ as well as decent approximation of the mix of how far along those patients are in there stay to better model them leaving - as opposed to assuming all patients at $t_0$ just started there stay, which causes a weird census spike at start of model projections.

 A complication is that the virus grew at intrinsic growth rate for a while and then when social distancing started, grew at implied growth rate.